zeruhur/plerion/_solo_spacefarer/03_game_procedures.md

 | 8-10  | Clue regarding next encounter |
 | 11-12 | Advantage                     |

-## Draw Interstellar Maps
-...

 ## Build a Planetary Adventure

+Sometimes you might want to get out of the spaceport and explore planetary territory.
+In this case, the following procedure will help you quickly define a map to navigate.

 ### Choose A Theme

 1. Pick a theme for the area.
-You can roll a Omen to get inspired.
+You can roll a _Omen_ to get inspired.
-2. Come up with an adventure premise (you can roll a Omen or use the Mission Generator).
+2. Come up with an adventure premise (you can roll a _Omen_ or use the _Mission Generator_).
-3. Decide on a ruling faction, with traits & motive (roll on the NPC and Faction Generator).
+3. Decide on a ruling faction, with traits & motive (roll on the _NPC and Faction Generator_).
 4. Add some kind of counter balance (another faction, some kind of nefarious enemy, etc).

-Keep these concepts in mind at all times: Dangers, Stakes, Motives, Urgency.
-The more you can weave in, the better.

 ### Draw A Planetary Map

 1. Take a sheet of paper or a virtual canvas.
 2. Draw at least four lines of any shape, each from a different color.
 Each line should cross another at least once.
 These lines represent roads or paths.
 3. Generate at least 3 Points of Interest: take in consideration the theme(s) and factions.
 Put these wherever the lines cross.